Quick Facts: Harvard for Veterans (2025-2026)

 Veteran-Specific Essay Advice

-- Highlight specific leadership experiences from your service
+- Highlight specific leadership experiences from your service — not abstract claims but concrete situations

-- Explain how military experience prepared you for rigorous academics
+- Explain how military experience prepared you for rigorous academics and high-pressure environments

-- Discuss your post-Harvard career goals and how you’ll serve others
+- Discuss your post-Harvard career goals and how you’ll serve others with the skills and network you gain

-- Be authentic about challenges faced and lessons learned
+- Be authentic about challenges faced and lessons learned — admissions officers can spot rehearsed answers

 Frequently Asked Questions